Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Appendix

-In this, we first present additional dataset details in Section~\ref{sec:supp_dataset}, then we provide experimental details in Section~\ref{sec:supp_exp_setup}.
-We describe additional ablation study in Section ~\ref{sec:supp_ablation} and additional qualitative results in Section~\ref{sec:supp_qualitative}.
+As presented in this appendix, we first present additional dataset details in Section~\ref{sec:supp_dataset}.
+Then we provide experiment details in Section~\ref{sec:supp_exp_setup}.
+We describe an additional ablation study in Section ~\ref{sec:supp_ablation} and additional qualitative results in Section~\ref{sec:supp_qualitative}.